 Clean, crisp cuts

 Fiskars is a big name in the scissor game, and these fringe scissors are yet another example of why.
-The quality of the blades, made from stainless steel, is impeccable, and seemingly resistant to dulling more than most.
-These scissors feature four blades, each of which delivers a clean, crisp ⅛ inch cut (four strips per cut), even with thinner materials like tissue paper and crepe paper.
+The quality of the stainless steel blades is impeccable, and they are seemingly resistant to dulling more than most.
+These scissors feature four blades, each of which delivers a clean, crisp ⅛-inch cut (four strips per cut), even with thinner materials like tissue paper and crepe paper.
 While these shears may be slightly pricier than others, the quality speaks for itself.
 We give it bonus points for the stylish teal handle.

 Best for Fabric: Gingher 8-Inch Knife Edge Dressmaker's Shears